Modular forms from Noether-Lefschetz theory: Simultaneous Resolution

 Then $\Res_{X/B}$ is represented by a locally quasi-separated algebraic space. \end{thm} The space is often not separated, even in the case of an ordinary double point $A_1$: \begin{ex} Let $X \to \C$ be the versal deformation of $A_1$: $x^2+y^2+z^2 = t$.
 To build a simultaneous resolution, we base change by $t\mapsto t^2$, and then take a small resolution of the threefold singularity $x^2+y^2+z^2 = t^2$.
 There are two choices of small resolution, differing by the Atiyah flop.
 Hence, the algebraic space $\Res_{ X/\C}$ is isomorphic to $\A^1$, with the \'{e}tale equivalence relation

-\end{ex} To do intersection theory, we want a nicer base for the simultaneous resolution, ideally a smooth Deligne-Mumford stack.
+\end{ex} To do intersection theory, we want a nicer base for the simultaneous resolution, namely a smooth Deligne-Mumford stack.
 From the perspective of periods we only need a resolution at the level of cohomology lattices.
 Let $\Delta\subset B$ be the discriminant locus of the family, and $j:U\hookrightarrow B$ its complement.
-Assuming that $U$ is nonempty, we have a Gauss-Manin local system $R^2\pi_{U*}(\Z)$ on $U(\C)$ whose stalk at $b\in U$ is $H^2(X_b,\Z)$ equipped with the cup product pairing. \begin{remark} In our situation, we will consider instead the primitive cohomology $R^2\pi_{U*}(\Z)_{prim}\subset R^2\pi_{U*}(\Z)$ whose stalk at $b\in U$ is isomorphic to the orthogonal complement of the polarization sublattice, as defined in Section \ref{periods}. \end{remark} The pushforward
+Assuming that $U$ is nonempty, we have a Gauss-Manin local system $R^2\pi_{U*}(\Z)$ on $U(\C)$ whose stalk at $b\in U$ is $H^2(X_b,\Z)$ equipped with the cup product pairing. \begin{remark} In our situation, we will consider instead the primitive cohomology $R^2\pi_{U*}(\Z)_{prim}\subset R^2\pi_{U*}(\Z)$ whose stalk at $b\in U$ is isomorphic to the orthogonal complement of the polarization sublattice $\langle f,z \rangle$ as defined in Section \ref{periods}.
+This is well-defined over $U$ because $\langle f,z\rangle$ is monodromy invariant. \end{remark} The pushforward sheaf

 is a constructible sheaf on $B(\C)$ whose stalk at $b\in \Delta(\C)$ consists of classes invariant under the local monodromy action. \begin{defn} Let $\Lambda$ be the stalk of $\H$ over a smooth point $b\in U(\C)$.
 A cohomological simultaneous resolution is an embedding $\H \hookrightarrow \LL$ into a local system $\LL$ on $B(\C)$ with stalk $\Lambda$. \end{defn} If $X\to B$ admits a simultaneous resolution, then the local monodromy action is trivial so $\H$ is a local system already.
 If it does not, then the cohomological resolutions are representable by a stack: \begin{defn} The monodromy stack $\mathfrak B$ over $B$ is the following category fibered in groupoids.
 An object of $\mathfrak B$ is given by a pair